willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 * Try connecting an externally-powered USB 3.0 hub to your PC, and connecting your headset to the hub
 * If you're using a Desktop PC, consider purchasing a USB 3.0 PCIe card to add another USB controller to your PC

-### My headset causes my PC to hang or show a black screen while starting up
+### My headset causes my PC to hang or show a black screen while starting up.

 On some PCs, leaving your headset plugged in before turning on or while rebooting your PC may interfere with its startup process.
 Your PC could select the headset displays as the "primary monitor" to show PC startup progress or it could be prevented from starting up properly and may 'hang' and/or produce a beeping error code.
 The exact behavior depends largely on the PC make and model, and/or the make and model of the graphics card.
 You may be able to work around this:
 * Connect your headset to a different port on your graphics card.
 In some cases, you may need to use an adapter to use the other ports.
 * Make sure your PC's BIOS / UEFI firmware is up-to-date (note: only update your PC's BIOS / UEFI firmware if you're comfortable with doing so)

-### My PC or headset displays flicker, flash or remain black when using a Surface PC
+### My PC or headset displays flicker, flash or remain black when using a Surface PC.

 * Make sure you're using an HDMI adapter that supports HDMI 2.0.
 Many older HDMI adapters only support 1080p resolution, which is insufficient for Mixed Reality headsets
 * Make sure your graphics driver is up-to-date.
 In addition to checking Windows Update, you may wish to check the PC manufacturer's website for an updated graphics driver
 * Some Surface devices are incompatible with Windows Mixed Reality.
 Learn more about [Surface compatiblity and requirements](windows-mixed-reality-minimum-pc-hardware-compatibility-guidelines.md#windows-mixed-reality-and-surface)

-### My headset displays are very choppy, but Mixed Reality Portal's preview window appears fine
+### My headset displays are very choppy, but Mixed Reality Portal's preview window appears fine.

 * Make sure your PC's system resources (CPU, memory, and hard drive) are available and not pegged or maxed out by another app or process.
 * Update your graphics driver.

-### I'm getting a "The install class is not present or is invalid" error in Device Manager
+### I'm getting a "The install class is not present or is invalid" error in Device Manager.

 If you see "HoloLens Sensors" with a yellow exclamation mark in Device Manager, double click on the device for additional details.
 If you see a message saying "The drivers for this device are not installed.
 (Code 28) -- The install class is not present or is invalid", this is typically because your PC is running [Windows 10 N](https://support.microsoft.com/en-us/help/4039813/media-feature-pack-for-windows-10-n-october-2017).
 Please note that N-editions of Windows 10 do not support Windows Mixed Reality, and you'll need to install a non-N version of Windows 10.

-### My WMR environment is jittery or stutters when I move my head and displays double vision
+### My WMR environment is jittery or stutters when I move my head and displays double vision.

 On a laptop with integrated graphics and an Nvidia GPU, an error occurs after a period of time that appears to cause a previous frame to display after the next frame, resulting in double vision the faster you move your head in a yaw, pitch, or roll movement.
 The issue appears to be on drivers after Nvidia Graphics Driver 436.48.
 Installing this driver will fix the issue until Nvidia solves the problem in the updated drivers.
 For a direct install of Nvidia Graphics Driver 436.48, visit [NVIDIA](https://www.nvidia.com/Download/driverResults.aspx/152007/en-us).

+### I’m experiencing discomfort when I use my headset.
+For general info about comfort in Windows Mixed Reality, see [Windows Mixed Reality immersive headset health, safety, and comfort](https://support.microsoft.com/en-us/help/4039969/windows-10-mixed-reality-immersive-headset-health-safety-comfort).
+For details about your specific headset, check with the headset manufacturer.

 ## "Something Went Wrong" error codes and how to resolve them